 Nirriwan at Baygita

 The rumberling sound heard by the sisters came from Gapirra.
-Gapirra is the name of several sites where the Yirritja ga Dhuwa (two sides of Yolŋu moiety) Walamaŋu, Gorriyindi and Gamalanga gapu come together and apart to create different currents depending on the movement of the tides.
+Gapirra is the name of several sites where the Yirritja ga Dhuwa (two sides of Yolŋu moiety) Walamaŋu, Gorriyindi and Gamalanga gapu (water) come together and apart to create different currents depending on the movement of the tides.
 Gapirra are sacred sites.

 Interested in this artwork but thinking about a commission?
 Email us to discuss the details.